qinguorui2001/tp/docs/DeveloperGuide.md

       Expected: No person is edited.
 Error details shown in the status message since the repeated email is not allowed.

    5. Test case: `edit 2 t/friend t/lab7`<br>
-      Expected: The first person's tag is replaced with tags called "friend" and "lab7".
+      Expected: The second person's tag is replaced with tags called "friend" and "lab7".

 2. Editing a person while no person is in the contact list.